LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 \subsubsection{The Aperture Size}

-The product of the system's \'etendue and the survey lifetime, for given observing conditions, determines the sky area that can be surveyed to a given depth, where the \'etendue is the product of the primary mirror area and the field-of-view area.
-The LSST field-of-view area is maximized to its practical limit, 10 deg$^2$, determined by the requirement that the delivered image quality be dominated by atmospheric seeing at the chosen site (Cerro Pach\'{o}n in Northern Chile).
+The product of the system's \'etendue and the survey lifetime, for given observing conditions, determines the sky area that can be surveyed to a given depth.
+The LSST field-of-view area is maximized to its practical limit, $\sim$10 deg$^2$, determined by the requirement that the delivered image quality be dominated by atmospheric seeing at the chosen site (Cerro Pach\'{o}n in Northern Chile).
 A larger field-of-view would lead to unacceptable deterioration of the image quality.
-This leaves the primary mirror diameter and survey lifetime as free parameters.
-The adopted survey lifetime of 10 years is a compromise between a shorter time that leads to an excessively large and expensive mirror (15m for a 3 year-long survey and 12m for a 5-year long survey), and a smaller telescope that would require more time to complete the survey, with the associated increase in operations cost.
+This constraint leaves the primary mirror diameter and survey lifetime as free parameters.
+The adopted survey lifetime of 10 years is a compromise between a shorter time that leads to an excessively large and expensive mirror (15 m for a 3 year survey and 12 m for a 5 year survey) and not as effective proper motion measurements, and a smaller telescope that would require more time to complete the survey, with the associated increase in operations cost.

 The primary mirror size is a function of the required survey depth and the desired sky coverage.
 By and large, the anticipated science outcome scales with the number of detected sources.
-For practically all astronomical source populations, in order to maximize the number of detected sources, it is more advantageous to maximize the area first, and then the detection depth\footnote{ If the exposure time is doubled and used to double the survey area, the number of sources increases by a factor of two.
+For practically all astronomical source populations, in order to maximize the number of detected sources, it is more advantageous to maximize the area first, and then the detection depth\footnote{ If the total exposure time is doubled and used to double the survey area, the number of sources increases by a factor of two.
 If the survey area is kept fixed, the increased exposure time will result in $\sim$0.4 mag deeper data (see eq.~\ref{m5}).
 For cumulative source counts described by $\log(N) = C + k*m$, the number of sources will increase by more than a factor of two only if $k>0.75$.
-Apart from low-redshift quasars ($z<2$), practically all populations have $k$ at most 0.6 (the so-called Euclidean counts), and faint stars and galaxies have $k<0.5$.
-For more details, please see Nemiroff (2003).} For this reason, the sky area for the main survey is maximized to its practical limit, 20,000 deg$^2$, determined by the requirement to avoid large airmasses ($X<1.5$, where $X=1/\cos(\theta)$ and $\theta$ is the zenith distance), which would substantially deteriorate the image quality and the survey depth (see eq.~\ref{m5}).
+Apart from $z<2$ quasars, practically all populations have $k$ at most 0.6 (the Euclidean value), and faint stars and galaxies have $k<0.5$.
+For more details, please see \citet{2003AJ....125.2740N}.}.
+For this reason, the sky area for the main survey is maximized to its practical limit, 18,000 deg$^2$, determined by the requirement to avoid airmasses less than 1.5, which would substantially deteriorate the image quality and the survey depth (see eq.~\ref{m5}).